mumbert/automatic-audio-captioning/README.md

 </p>
 <p align="center"><a id="fig-example-demo"></a><em>Figure 10: Example of the DCASE demo deployment employing microphone input for audio recording.</em></p>

-For more information on the demo, please check the following [demo README](doc/README_demo.md).
+For more information on the demo, please check the following <a href="https://github.com/mumbert/automatic-audio-captioning-demo"> Demo Read Me </a>.

 ### DCASE 2024 inference demo deployment